EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 given an event description such as "A woman sits at a piano," a machine must select the most likely followup: "She sets her fingers on the keys."

-Gatherd via Adversarial Filtering (AF), a data collection paradigm wherein a series of discriminators iteratively select an adversarial set of machine-generated wrong answers.
+Gathered via Adversarial Filtering (AF), a data collection paradigm wherein a series of discriminators iteratively select an adversarial set of machine-generated wrong answers.

 ```json
 {